aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/masterslidecollection/insert_clone/_index.md

 | index | **int** | Index of new slide. |
 | source_master | [`IMasterSlide`](/slides/python-net/aspose.slides/imasterslide) | Slide to clone. |

-### Examples

-The following example shows how to clone master slide in another PowerPoint Presentation.

 ### See Also